everquoteinc/transform-action/README.md

 This action recurses through `<source-dir>` up to a max depth of `<max-depth>`.

-The directory structure of `<source-dir>` is replicated to `<target-dir>` except for branches that are pruned by the existence of special files.
+The directory structure of `<source-dir>` is replicated to `<target-dir>` except for subdirectories that are pruned by special files.

 The following files in the source directory govern the behavior of this action (in descending order of priority):